 ESDS achieves its vision of making NASA’s free and open Earth science data interactive, interoperable, and accessible for research and societal benefit today and tomorrow through various components.

 The Data System Evolution (DSE) element of ESDS funds various research opportunities, as well as interagency initiatives and promotion of data and service interoperability through development and implementation of standards.
-DSE is composed of two competitive components: Advancing Collaborative Connections for Earth System Science (ACCESS) and Citizen Science for Earth Systems Program (CSESP).
-DSE also supports the Interagency Implementation and Advance Concepts Team (IMPACT) activity, and the development of long-term data records needed by NASA scientists.
+DSE is composed of three competitive components: Advancing Collaborative Connections for Earth System Science (ACCESS), Citizen Science for Earth Systems Program (CSESP) and Making Earth System Data Records for Use in Research Environments (MEaSUREs).
+DSE also supports the Interagency Implementation and Advanced Concepts Team (IMPACT) activity, and the development of long-term data records needed by NASA scientists.

 The ACCESS Program enhances and improves existing components of the distributed and heterogeneous data and information systems infrastructure that support NASA's Earth science research goals.